linuxbox-cz/pgdist/README.md

 - `-p` `--port` - port that PG listens to

+- If you want to show list of projects in some database without specifying project, use `-d` or `--dbname`.

 If you want to remove info (showed by `list`) about your project:

 ```